Molt/ue4-vive-modular-pawn-bp/README.md

 # ue4-vive-modular-pawn-bp
 A modular pawn setup and interactivity library for using the [HTC Vive](https://www.htcvive.com/uk/), and it's Motion Controllers, in the Unreal Engine.

-**IMPORTANT: This isn't ready for production use yet and so shouldn't really be used..**
+**IMPORTANT: This isn't ready for production use yet and so shouldn't really be used in that way..**

 ## Overview
 There are a number of different input approaches used with the HTC Vive motion controller.
 This project is to provide a modular system which will allow a pawn to support these approaches, along with a set of utility functions to allow simple implementation of interactive items in the environment.